indralukmana/turbin3_Q3_indralukmana_capstone/docs/architecture.md

 permits.
 The architecture leverages Solana's `Clock::unix_timestamp` for time-based logic and Cross-Program Invocation (CPI) for secure inter-program communication to mint NFT credentials.
-The design emphasizes security, simplicity, and testability using Anchor's built-in testing framework.
+The design emphasizes security, simplicity, and testability using modern Solana tooling.

 ### 2.2.
 High Level Overview